Sage/rake_helper/README.md

 # rake_helper
-A set of common helper methods to DRY up rake tasks
+A set of common helper methods to DRY up Rails rake tasks